Loved Me Back to Life: Accolades

-Thanks to Loved Me Back to Life, Dion was nominated for four Juno Awards of 2014: Artist of the Year, Fan Choice Award, Album of the Year and Adult Contemporary Album of the Year.
-Dion was also nominated for six 2014 World Music Awards, including World's Best Female Artist, World's Best Album (Loved Me Back to Life) and World's Best Song ("Incredible").
-She was nominated for two more Félix Awards in 2014 as well: Anglophone Album of the Year (Loved Me Back to Life) and Artist of the Year Achieving the Most Success Outside Quebec, but lost to Arcade Fire in both categories.
+Thanks to Loved Me Back to Life, Dion received four nominations at the Juno Awards of 2014: Artist of the Year, Fan Choice Award, Album of the Year, and Adult Contemporary Album of the Year.
+She was also nominated for six 2014 World Music Awards, including World's Best Female Artist, World's Best Album (Loved Me Back to Life), and World's Best Song ("Incredible").
+In 2014, she also received two nominations at the Félix Awards: Anglophone Album of the Year (Loved Me Back to Life) and Artist of the Year Achieving the Most Success Outside Quebec, but lost both categories to Arcade Fire.

 Controversy

-Loved Me Back to Life was originally to be titled Water and a Flame, named after another track on the album, "Water and a Flame", written by Australian singer-songwriter Daniel Merriweather along with British musician Eg White, and first performed by Merriweather and Adele.
+Loved Me Back to Life was originally intended to be titled Water and a Flame, named after another track on the album, "Water and a Flame", written by Australian singer-songwriter Daniel Merriweather and British musician Eg White, and first performed by Merriweather and Adele.
 In an April 2013 interview on The Katie Couric Show to promote the album, Dion played a recording of her cover of "Water and a Flame".
-Right before hearing the song, Katie Couric asked Dion and her husband/manager, René Angélil, in reference to the then title of the album: "where did 'Water and a Flame' come from?"
-Angélil responded, "It's, you know, the opposites".
-Dion replied, "It's the name of the song".
-Musician Samantha Ronson, who is a friend of Merriweather's, wrote a blog post that included the video of the interview and the text "Dear Celine Dion, when you cover someone else's song- you might want to give them credit".
-In June 2013, Merriweather linked to Ronson's post from his Facebook page and harshly criticized Dion, writing, "This song has every ounce of my heartache and pain in it and she pretends as if she wrote it herself".
-Two days later, Dion's management responded on her website, saying that, while Dion often does not mention the writers of her songs, "she has been very vocal about the fact that she does not write her own songs," that she did not intend any harm by the omission, and that all of the writers and producers were always credited in the liner notes.
-On 25 July 2013, her website confirmed that the album was re-titled to Loved Me Back to Life.
+Before introducing the song, Katie Couric asked Dion and her husband and manager, René Angélil, about the then title of the album: "where did 'Water and a Flame' come from?"
+Angélil replied, "It's, you know, the opposites".
+Dion added, "It's the name of the song".

+Musician Samantha Ronson, a friend of Merriweather, wrote a blog post that included the video of the interview and the comment: "Dear Celine Dion, when you cover someone else's song- you might want to give them credit".
+In June 2013, Merriweather shared Ronson's post on his Facebook page and criticized Dion, writing, "This song has every ounce of my heartache and pain in it and she pretends as if she wrote it herself".
+Two days later, Dion's management responded on her website, stating that although Dion often does not mention songwriters during interviews, "she has been very vocal about the fact that she does not write her own songs," that no harm was intended, and that all writers and producers were credited in the liner notes.
+On 25 July 2013, her website confirmed that the album had been re-titled Loved Me Back to Life.